 Submit: A copy of your NRW inventory.
-Include all mapping and provide a description of what your inventory includes.
-If your map is online, you may include the web address in addition to a PDF.
-Potential sources of data include:
+Include all mapping and provide a description of what your

-- CT Department of Energy and Environmental Protection, "GIS Data" - CT Department of Energy and Environmental Protection, "Natural Diversity Data Base Maps"

-- CT Environmental Conditions Online - University of Connecticut, "Map and Geographic Information Catalog" - CT Department of Energy and Environmental Protection, "Endangered Species Maps" - Your Council of Government or Local Conservation District(s) - 2.
+- CT Department of Energy and Environmental Protection, "GIS Data" - CT Department of Energy and Environmental Protection, "Natural Diversity Data Base Maps" - CT Environmental Conditions Online - University of Connecticut, "Map and Geographic Information Catalog" - CT Department of Energy and Environmental Protection, "Endangered Species Maps" - Your Council of Government or Local Conservation District(s) - 2.
 Integrate your NRW inventory into municipal planning documents and/or decision-making processes.
+If relevant, include such documents.
 (5 Points)